Campus WebsitesBoston, MA Valencia, Spain Berklee Online

 Personal items, shopping, entertainment, etc.

-Non-Berklee Students: You will receive information from your home school about confirming your place in the program.
+You will receive information from your home school about paying a deposit (if required) and confirming your place in the program.

 Berklee financial aid and scholarships (except work-study) apply towards study abroad in Valencia.
 Upon being accepted to the program, it is recommended that students contact Student Financial Services to meet with their financial aid counselor and review their award package.

 The Gilman Scholarship Program provides study abroad awards for U.S. citizen undergraduate students who are receiving Federal Pell Grant funding.
 Award amounts vary depending on the length of study and student need.
 Visit the Gilman Scholarship website for more information and to apply.
 There are two application cycles, with deadlines in early March and early October.